Confinement within the use of Minkowski space integral representation: Strong Quenched QED in 3+1 dimensions

-Similar could be done for the function $S_v$ (see Appendix), however in our approximation the function $S_v$ is completely determined by the function $S_s$ and to check the later is enough.
+Similar could be done for the function $S_v$ (see Appendix), however in our approximation the function $S_v$ is completely determined by the function $S_s$ and to check the validity of Eq. (\ref{equiv}) is enough.

 We show the results in the Fig. \ref{prvni}, where the solid line represents result for the propagator corresponding to the ratio $\Im B(0.1)/\Re B(0.1)=0.325 \pm 0.005 $.
 The real part of $B(\zeta)$ is our choice, while the imaginary part $\Im B(\zeta=1)$ was the subject of the numerical scan.
 In order to visualize our numerical search, we plot two lines corresponding to $L$ and $R$ as defined in by (\ref{condition}).
+More L-line can be distinguished R-one, larger deviation from the equality (\ref{equiv}) is observed.
 Lines are labeled by two numbers representing values $\Re B(\zeta),\Im B(\zeta)$.
-More they can be distinguished, more the equality Eq. (\ref{equiv}) is incomplete.

 The absence of the real pole in the propagator is obvious and instead of the physical threshold the propagator has the zero branch point.
-Confinement is because of the abrupt generation of absorptive part of selfenergy in the infrared domain of timelike momentum.
-This imaginary part of propagators for super-critical coupling value does not correspond to the decay of particle mode, but is associated with the creation-reabsorption process of confined modes of the fermion quantum field.
+Confinement is because of an abrupt generation of absorptive part of the mass function in the infrared domain of the timelike momentum.
+Propagator shape does not correspond to the decay of particle mode, but is associated with the creation-reabsorption process of confined modes of the fermion quantum field.
 It is worthwhile to mention that the generation of zero anomalous threshold is the old conjecture of Schwinger \cite{SCHWING} made for 1+1 QED.
 His idea has emerged before we have accepted QCD as a correct theory of hadrons.